discordjs/guide/guide/miscellaneous/useful-packages.md

 You can log to the terminal, you can log to a file, etc.
 "But wait," I hear you cry, "what's wrong with `console.log`?".
 Well, the answer is simple: `console.log` is slow, very slow, and not very versatile.
-Whenver you call `console.log`, your program halts; it has to wait for console.log to finish.
+Whenever you call `console.log`, your program halts; it has to wait for console.log to finish.
 While it does that, your program can do nothing else, which does not sound good.
 Well, that is precisely what winston is for.